 Be sure to visit Fort Walton Beach Golf Club for relaxing play and a solid score.
 The first 18 holes feature broad fairways and spacious greens, and the challenging back course is tree-lined and features capacious water hazards.

-Surrounded by the Gulf of Mexico and Choctawhatchee Bay, Indian Bayou Golf & Country Club strikes the right balance of difficulty and playability.
-Robert C. Walker designed Regatta Bay Golf & Country Club is the area's only Audubon-registered course.
-Emerald Bay was lauded by Golfweek as one of the "50 Most Distinctive Development Courses in the Southeast."
+Surrounded by the Gulf of Mexico and Choctawhatchee Bay, Indian Bayou Golf & Country Club strikes the right balance of difficulty and playability Emerald Bay was lauded by Golfweek as one of the 50 most distinctive development courses in the Southeast.

-Shalimar Pointe Country Club takes the honor of having "Two of the Hardest Holes on the Emerald Coast," according to Links magazine.
+Shalimar Pointe Country Club takes the honor of having two of the hardest holes on the Emerald Coast according to Links magazine.
 The Emerald Coast is also home to Eglin Golf Course and Gator Lakes Course at Hurlburt field, both military courses that are also open to the public.